-Based on the preceding findings, the development conforms to the required findings for approval of the preliminary plan of subdivision pursuant to Section 24-124 with conditions.
+Based on the preceding findings, the Transportation Planning Section finds that the development conforms to the required findings for approval of the preliminary plan of subdivision pursuant to Section 24-124, if the application is approved with conditions.

-- 9. Schools-There are no residential dwelling units proposed; therefore, no anticipated impacts on schools. - 10.
+- 7. Schools-There are no residential dwelling units proposed; therefore, no anticipated impacts on schools. - 8.
 Fire and Rescue The Historic Preservation and Public Facilities Planning Section has reviewed this preliminary plan application for a combination of office, warehouse and retail uses on a 176.19 acre tract in the M-X-T Zone for adequacy of fire and rescue services in accordance with Section 24-122.01(d) and Section 24-122.01(e)(1)(B)-(E) of the Subdivision Ordinance.
 Fire and Rescue Findings